AndreasVerhoeven/AutoLayoutConvenience/README.md

 This function also has a **static** variant, for easy composing.

+#### Auto Adjusting using `AutoAdjustingStackView`

+`AutoAdjustingStackView` is a `UIStackView` subclass that calls a configuration handler to configure the stackview when created and when its environment (e.g. traits) change.
+There are a few default configuration handlers:
+	- `.custom({ stackView in ... })`  a callback that allows you to configure the stackview as you wish
+	- `horizontallyRegularVerticallyAccessibility(...)` horizontally in regular mode, but vertically in accessibility size mode.
+Alignment, distribution and spacing can be set and can be overriden for accessibility mode.
+	- `regularWithAlternative(...)` the axis, alignment, distribution and spacing can be set for regular mode and overriden properties can be set for alternative mode.
+Alternative mode is defined using a callback.

+##### Helper factories:
+	- `stacked()` stacks the view and configures the stackview using the handler, callback or condition (see Conditional Constraints).
+	- `accessibilityAdjustingHorizontallyStacked()` stacks the view horizontally in regular mode, or vertically in accessibility mode.
+	-

-#### Auto Adjusting
+#### Legacy Auto Adjusting

-There are two `UIStackView` subclasses that automatically switches their axis based on the compactness of the opposing axis:
+There are two legacy `UIStackView` subclasses that automatically switches their axis based on the compactness of the opposing axis, those are soft-deprecated in favor of `AutoAdjustingStackView`.
 - `AutoAdjustingHorizontalStackView`
 - `AutoAdjustingVerticalStackView`

 ##### Helper factories:
- - `autoAdjustingVerticallyStacked()` vertically stacks the given views, adjusting to horizontal if needed
+ - `autoAdjustingVerticallyStacked()` vertically stacks the given views, adjusting to horizontal if needed, soft-deprecated in favor of `stacked()`
- - `autoAdjustingHorizontallyStacked()` horizontally stacks the given views, adjusting to vertical if needed
+ - `autoAdjustingHorizontallyStacked()` horizontally stacks the given views, adjusting to vertical if needed, soft-deprecated in favor of `stacked()`

 ### ScrollView